01 November 2015

 Groundbreaking film

 Nora Gregor was born in 1901 as Eleonora Hermina Gregor in Görz (Gorizia) in former Austria-Hungary (now Italy) to Austrian Jewish parents.
 She made her stage debut in an operetta in Graz, Austria.
 From there she went to the Volksbühne an das Raimund-Theater in Vienna.

 Her first silent film was Gefesselt/Tied Up (Peter Paul Felner, 1920).
-Other early Austrian films were Die Schauspielerin des Kaisers/The actress of the emperor (Hans Otto, 1921) and Meriota, die Tänzerin/Meriota, the Dancer (Julius Herska, 1921), in which she played Lucrezia Borgia.
+Other early Austrian films were Die Schauspielerin des Kaisers/The Actress of the Emperor (Hans Otto, 1921) and Meriota, die Tänzerin/Meriota, the Dancer (Julius Herska, 1921), in which she played Lucrezia Borgia.
 She continued her film career successfully with Die Venus/The Venus (Hans Homma, 1922) with Magda Sonja, and Die kleine Sünde/The Small Sin (Julius Herska, 1923).

-After this international breakthrough she appeared in such German productions as Das Mädchen mit dem Protektion/The girl with the patronage (Max Mack, 1925) with Ossi Oswalda, Der Geiger von Florenz/The violinist of Florence (Paul Czinner, 1926) with Elisabeth Bergner and Conrad Veidt, and Eheskandal im Hause Fromont jun. und Risler sen./Marriage scandal in the house Fromont jun. and Risler sen. (A.W.
+With her role as the aristocratic femme fatale Princess Zamikoff in Michael/Chained: The Story of the Third Sex (1924), directed by Danish director Carl Theodor Dreyer, she achieved her first great success.
+This groundbreaking film tells the story of a bisexual love triangle with Benjamin Christensen and Walter Slezak as the other angles.
+After this international breakthrough, she appeared in such German productions as Das Mädchen mit dem Protektion/The Girl with the Patronage (Max Mack, 1925) with Ossi Oswalda, Der Geiger von Florenz/The Violinist of Florence (Paul Czinner, 1926) with Elisabeth Bergner and Conrad Veidt, and Eheskandal im Hause Fromont jun. und Risler sen./Marriage Scandal in the House Fromont jun. and Risler sen. (A.W.
 Sandberg, 1927) with Lucy Doraine.

 MGM contracted Nora Gregor but while she arrived in Hollywood the talkie replaced the silent film.
-She had a short appearance in The Hollywood Revue of 1929 (Charles Reisner, 1929) and played the leading role in Olympia (Jacques Feyder, 1930), the German language version of His Glorious Night (Lionel Barrymore, 1930).
+She had a short appearance in The Hollywood Revue of 1929 (Charles Reisner, 1929).
+She played the leading role in Olympia (Jacques Feyder, 1930), the German language version of His Glorious Night (Lionel Barrymore, 1930).
 She made a short excursion to Germany, where she starred with Harry Liedtke in Und das ist die Hauptsache/That's All That Matters (Joe May, 1931) and then she returned to Hollywood for more alternate language versions of MGM productions.

-She appeared in Mordprozess Mary Dugan/The Trial of Mary Dugan (Arthur Robison, 1931) and together with Paul Morgan, Dita Parlo and Buster Keaton in Wir schalten um auf Hollywood/We switch over to Hollywood (Frank Reicher, 1931).
-She also played in the English spoken But the Flesh Is Weak (Jack Conway, 1932) with Robert Montgomery, based on a stage hit by Ivor Novello.
+She appeared in Mordprozess Mary Dugan/The Trial of Mary Dugan (Arthur Robison, 1931) and together with Paul Morgan, Dita Parlo and Buster Keaton in Wir schalten um auf Hollywood/We Switch Over to Hollywood (Frank Reicher, 1931).
+She also played in the English-spoken But the Flesh Is Weak (Jack Conway, 1932) with Robert Montgomery, based on a stage hit by Ivor Novello.
 Then she returned to Europe.

 Nora Gregor